microsoft/playwright/docs/api.md

 #### browserApp.wsEndpoint()
 - returns: <?[string]> Browser websocket url.

 Browser websocket endpoint which can be used as an argument to [browserType.connect(options)] to establish connection to the browser.
+Requires browser app to be launched with `browserType.launchBrowserApp({ webSocket: true, ... })`.

 ### class: BrowserType